FoofooTheGuy/VidInjector9000/README.md

 **Q: Why does it keep throwing errors at my compatible files?**

 A: Make sure that there are no spaces (or any other weird characters) in your file paths.
 Apparently computers don't like those...
+If it continues to throw errors, reinstall the tool

 **Q: Why did you even make this?**